Rurutia1027/Hands-on-Lab.Custom-Spring-Starter/README.md

 This is a **hands-on example** of building a custom Spring Starter for AWS S3.
 The starter encapsulates **AWS SDK configuration** and exposes a simple S3Service bean, so your Spring Boot applications can use S3 with minimal setup.

-I have a more detailed explanation for you on 👉 [Medium](https://medium.com/@rurutia1027/hands-on-custom-spring-boot-starter-for-aws-s3-integration-ceeed67fa268).
+I have a more detailed explanation on 👉 [Medium](https://medium.com/@rurutia1027/hands-on-custom-spring-boot-starter-for-aws-s3-integration-ceeed67fa268).

 <img width="1280" height="687" alt="image" src="https://github.com/user-attachments/assets/e56ea08b-1e83-49d3-8b7e-cf3e041e51f8" />